aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 To increase the flexibility of implicit references, Deixiscript also provides the option to use an "and" or an "or" conjunction to enumerate many basic implicit references; for instance one could refer to "the bobcat and the panther" simultaneously; this "compound implicit reference" of sorts can be used as an argument inside of a simple sentence, and in this case it triggers the automatic expansion of that sentence into multiple sentences based on the number of resolved referents and the kind of conjunction used.

-// ------------

-// === SimpleSentence

-// This AST type contains: a verb, a subject, a direct object and some complements.
-The verb is a string, and the rest of its "arguments" are noun phrase types.
-Contrary to the English grammar concept of "simple sentence", a SimpleSentence's subject or object or complements can all contain relative clauses.

-// A SimpleSentence AST models one or more relationship(s) between two or more entities (individuals or concepts).
-Just like an Implicit it can be interpreted as a positive or negative order, which will result, respectively, in the creation or destruction of relations (edges) in the knowledge graph; because of the closed world assumption a negative relation cannot be interpreted otherwise.

-// A basic SimpleSentence is a SimpleSentence whose verb is the verb "to have" or the verb "to be".

-// Before being executed, any non-basic SimpleSentence is converted into an Implicit AST representing an event.
-The Implicit representing the event is what is actually executed, either to create/destroy an event or to search for it (or for the absence of it).
-In fact, a non basic SimpleSentence could be seen as syntactic sugar for the direct creation of an event through a noun phrase describing it.

-// An event individual in the world model is a node with outgoing edges poiting towards verb, a subject and a number of optional complements.

-// As a cursory remark, all of the relations handled by the system, from simple "be" relations to the huge set of relations describing a complex event, can be broken down to very simple "have" relations, more specifically, in the form: "x has y as z", where x and y correspond to nodes and z corresponds to the label of the directed edge (from x to y) connecting them in a graph.

-// Searching for any non basic SimpleSentence thus evaluates to an event individual's string ID, rather than the boolean value of "true" returned by the successful evaluation of a basic SimpleSentence in search mode.

-// //This approach is inspired by the one discussed in this book @brachman2022machines.

-// === BinExp

-// Binexp, or "binary expression", is perhaps the most proteiform component of Deixiscript's abstract syntax; it is inspired partly  by the usage of connectives (and syntactic compression, discussed in @pegasus) in natural language, and partly by the binary operators of more traditional programming languages.

-// What all BinExps have in common is three things: an operator string, a left and a right operand.

-// The operator may be one of the two logical operators: (`and`, `or`), or one of the arithmetic operators (`+`, `-`, `*`, `/`).

-// Unlike any other AST type, A BinExp may be interpreted either as a "noun phrase" or as a "sentence", depending on its operator and its operands.

-// If the operator is arithmetic, the BinExp is always to be interpreted as a noun phrase, because numbers are "nouns", any operation involving them evaluates to a value, and hence is an expression.

-// If the operator is logical, then it depends on the operands; if both operands are noun phrases then the whole BinExp is a noun phrase and it points to some entities, for instance: `the bobcat and the panther`.
-Otherwise, if both operands are sentences then the BinExp is interpreted as a sentence (analogous to a compound sentence in traditional English grammar) such as: `the bobcat hunts and the panther eats`.

-// There is probably little sense in having a BinExp where the left operand is a sentence but the right operand is a noun phrase, or viceversa.

-// BinExps are essential to the system for three main reasons: they work as traditional logical and arithmetic operations like in most other programming languages, they replace the lists or sequences of a traditional programming language, and they enable syntactic compression.

-// They work as lists because they can carry around multiple (implicit or explicit) references in one unique bundle, which can be "unrolled" into a sequence by the interpreter when it needs to perform a sequential calculation on them.

-// They enable syntactic de/compression, because any SimpleSentence that contains a BinExp as a subject, object or complement can be expanded into two or more SimpleSentences.
-For example, a SimpleSentence like `the cat and the lion dream` can be expanded into the BinExp: `the cat dreams and the lion dreams`, saving the user some time and effort.
-This "syntactic decompression" has to take into account some simple rules to preserve the equivalence between the compressed and the decompressed versions of the sentence, embodied in De Morgan's laws.
-For instance, the sentence `the cat or the lion don't like the raven` has to be expanded into something like: `it is false that ((the cat likes the raven) and (the lion likes the raven))`, switching from an `or` to an `and`.

-// === Explicit
-// // Another thing to keep in mind is that the system (as we will see) follows a closed world assumption, it is therefore quite natural to associate the value "false" with the idea of "nothingness": if it is not in the system then it is "false".

-// // === Def// === Law

-// // ==== Core

-// // The classes in the "core" module represent AST types, except for the classes EB (which stands for "Expression Builder") and KB (which stands for "Knowledge Base").

-// // ===== Expression Builder

-// // The Expression Builder is a utility class that helps to build language expressions (phrases and sentences) from the AST classes without interacting directly with the latter.
-It makes use of the Builder GoF pattern, and adopts the Fluent Interface style: a way of designing Object Oriented Application Programming Interfaces (APIs), whose goal is to increase code readability by emulating a Domain Specific Language (DSL) through the usage of method chaining and informative method names.
-In practice it is useful to test the core logic of the language independently of the parser.

-// // ===== Knowledge Base

-// // This is the equivalent of the context/environment of the Interpreter Pattern.
-It holds all of the state at any point during the execution of the program, which mainly consists of three kinds of information: the World Model (or Knowledge Graph), the Deictic Dictionary and the list of Defs and Laws.

 // ----------------